tutors-sdk/tutors-reference-manual/unit-1/panelnote-1-reference/note.md

 | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | [Video Chapter](https://github.com/tutors-sdk/tutors-reference-course/tree/main/topic-03-media/unit-1/talk-2) | [Lecture 6](https://reader.tutors.dev/video/reference-course/topic-03-media/unit-1/talk-2/x09E7b2ESE8?start=106&286)) |

-For exampke, this id specifies a start time and end time in second (separated by &):
+For example, this id specifies a start time and end time in second (separated by &):

 ~~~bash
 x09E7b2ESE8?start=106&286
 ~~~

 On youtube, this typically works best if the Youtube description also contains chapter information.
-Of example, on YouTube Studio, chapters information can be included by incorporating start / end times into the video description.
+For example, on YouTube Studio, chapters information can be included by incorporating start / end times into the video description.
 For example:

 ~~~bash
 Introduction 00:00:00